tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

-Map representations, meanwhile, can be adjusted either via ChimeraX's Map tab (use caution: these buttons will act on any selected maps, or all maps if no maps are explicitly selected), via the Volume Viewer, or via the "Show map settings dialogue" button on ISOLDE's "Sim settings" tab.
+Map representations, meanwhile, can be adjusted either via ChimeraX's Map tab (use caution: these buttons will act on any selected maps, or all maps if no maps are explicitly selected), via the Volume Viewer, or via the "Non-crystallographic Map Settings" button on ISOLDE's "General" tab.
 Let's look at what the latter gives you:

 .. figure:: images/map_settings_dialog.png

-As well as allowing map-by-map control over visualisation style and colour via the buttons at bottom, this is where you tell ISOLDE whether to use a map as a molecular dynamics flexible fitting (MDFF) potential and if so, how strongly it should pull on the atoms.
+As well as allowing map-by-map control over visualisation style and colour, this is where you tell ISOLDE whether to use a map as a molecular dynamics flexible fitting (MDFF) potential and if so, how strongly it should pull on the atoms.

-*(Note: only maps that have been associated with the model via the "clipper assoc"  command or the "Associate real-space map with current model" button will appear in this drop-down menu)*
+*(Note: only maps that have been associated with the model via the "clipper assoc" command or the "Add map(s) to working model" widget will appear in this drop-down menu)*

 All real-space (i.e. non-crystallographic) maps are enabled for MDFF by default, and ISOLDE chooses a reasonable weight based on the map gradients in the